Physical Therapy (PT)

 PT 7155.
 Clinical Decision Making III.

-This course prepares students to apply a systematic method of clinical decision making to the geriatric patient.
-Students will consider physical, psychosocial, cultural, environmental, and ethical factors in making decisions for geriatric patient based on case studies.
-The course includes application of pain science for chronic pain and discussion of patient-centered end-of-life decisions.
+This course prepares students to apply a systematic method of clinical decision-making to the geriatric patient.
+Students will consider physical, psychosocial, cultural, environmental, and ethical factors in making decisions for geriatric patients based on case studies.
+Students will perform an annual wellness visit for an older adult, apply pain science for chronic pain in older adults and reflect on patient-centered end-of-life decisions.
+Students will also examine and reflect on the aging process, the aging individual, and medical aspects of aging, all within the context of developing a systematic approach to clinical decision-making.

 1 Credit Hour.
 0 Lecture Contact Hours.
 3 Lab Contact Hours.